 Citrate based Calcium/Magnesium supplements

-Why: I mentioned above wanting to avoid magnesium stearate, and pretty much all of these supplements are in pill form and formed using magensium stearate.
+Why: I mentioned above wanting to avoid magnesium stearate, and pretty much all of these supplements are in pill form and formed using magnesium stearate.

 Vitamin D3 supplements

-Why: I won’t go as far as to share Garrett Smith’s opinion that because Vitamin D3 (cholecalciferol) was literally used as rat poison that any ingested dietary form is toxic.
+Why: I won’t go as far as to share Garrett Smith’s opinion that because Vitamin D3 (cholecalciferol) was literally used as rat poison that any ingested dietary form of Vitamin D is toxic.
 But it’s not a nutrient I need to go out of my way to ingest.
 The fish and eggs I eat actually provide enough themselves.
-Plus, I go out in the sun a lot, and therefore produce quite a bit of vitamin D.
+Plus, I go out in the sun a lot, and therefore my body produces quite a bit of vitamin D.

 There’s all the supplements I take, whether regularly or occasionally.

 This stack has been refined over the last couple years, and works well for me.
 Some of these could drop off in the long term, especially (though I’m in no hurry to do this) if I eventually cut down on running and focus on general fitness.

 Overall, I’ve placed importance on getting as much of my needed nutrients naturally through diet.
 And I do a much better job of that today than even two years ago, let alone 10-20.
 In the long run I’d like to improve it even further.